-Producers of field and horticultural crops in North Carolina are the primary stakeholders or clientele of this program area.
+Producers of field and horticultural crops in North Carolina are the primary stakeholders or clientele of this program area although research related to this area often has regional, national and international impact.
 However, the ultimate consumers of the commodities produced are also important customers.
-Although efforts are targeted for North Carolina, research related to this area often has regional, national and international implications.